Simple Guidance For Choosing Flame Retardant Fabrics

 Right type of FR Work Wear Fabric

 When it comes to FR workwear fabrics, you’ll find plenty of them in the market.
 There are different types of FR fabrics available depending upon the requirements of various industries.
 Some of the FR garments are inherently flame retardant while others are chemically treated Breathability of the fabric is a critical factor to be taken into account especially for those working in an environment that presents potential heat stress.
 Whereas some jobs demand lightweight fabrics, for others durability may be more important.
 So a blend of different fibers can be used to come up with a product that not only satisfies the protection needs but at the same time also fulfills the aesthetic requirements.

 Here are some of the commonly used fibers with their characteristics that serve as raw material to come up with an FR fabric.
 See which appeals more to your with respect to your workplace requirements.

 - Cotton is tough to beat for natural comfort, versatility, strength, and performance.
 It tends to resist heat and insulates against both heat and cold.
 Its fibers transport water and sweat, making it breathable with good antistatic properties.
 It blends well with synthetics and can be dyed in nearly any colour.
 Cotton does not shrink in a flash fire.
 It is low cost and easily accessible compared to other fibers.

 - Polyester can be used for its strength and the low absorbency that make it stain resistant.
 It is not an FR fiber but gives FR fabric very good stability and low washing shrinkage.
 It can be dyed in all kinds of brilliant colors with high colorfastness.
 This also improves the fabric’s abrasion resistance.

 - Polyamide is extremely strong and waterproof, able to repel oil and some chemicals.
-It is not a FR fiber but gives FR fabric strength and durability as well as very good abrasion resistance.
+It is not an FR fiber but gives FR fabric strength and durability as well as very good abrasion resistance.

 - Aramids (aromatic polyamides) are widely used in FR clothing.
 They are inherently fire retardant.
 Meta-aramids are tremendously resistant to heat, abrasion and organic solvents.
 Para-aramids can add incredible physical strength to a fabric.